AyushU5/news-search-application/README.md

-# 📰 News Search App
+# 📰 News Search Application

 A modern Flask web application that fetches real-time news articles using NewsAPI.